 The Town of Penfield Department Public Works operates and maintains approximately 110 miles of sanitary sewer mains and 12 pump stations, which serve approximately 9,000 homes and businesses within the Town’s Consolidated Sanitary Sewer District.

 The first sanitary sewers in Penfield were installed as part of the Panorama Estates Subdivision, circa 1958.
-During the early 1960's the town experienced a building boom, which caused the Town to establish Sewer Districts No. 1 & 3.
+During the early 1960s the town experienced a building boom, which caused the Town to establish Sewer Districts No. 1 & 3.
 Each of these districts operated Sewage Treatment Plants.
-At one time the Town of Penfield operated 3 Sewage Treatment plants.
-In the mid 70's these 3 treatment plants were taken off line with the advent of the Monroe County Pure Waters Interceptor Program.
+At one time the Town of Penfield operated three Sewage Treatment plants.
+In the mid-70s these three treatment plants were taken off line with the advent of the Monroe County Pure Waters Interceptor Program.

 On an annual basis, the Sewer staff also oversees the various sanitary sewers projects.
 These projects are designed to bring sanitary sewers to neighborhoods, which are currently utilize septic systems.
 The Town Board prioritizes these projects based on: